keithdunnett/sgminer-recipes/HOWTOs/BUILD_A_GPU_MINING_RIG.md

 Alternatively you can persuade the 16.50 amdgpu-pro driver to work with the OpenCL ICD from version 16.40 by first installing version 16.50, then going to the install directory for 16.40 and running `dpkg -i opencl-amdgpu-pro-icd_16.40-348864*`, which will overwrite just the OpenCL ICD (responsible for the offending compiler) and permit the 16.50 core driver to function with the older OpenCL.

 ##### amdgpu-pro v16.40

 ##### amdgpu-pro v16.30

+Initial release.
+Had a few bugs, too long ago for me to remember.
+Versions 16.50 and 16.40 are the realistic options within Ubuntu 16.04.1

 ### 4.5.2 Install sgminer and any dependencies